yanncourtel/AOC-2025/challenges/day19/README.md

 On the 19th day, the memory brings you in an elven workshop working for Santa.

 The workshop uses various elf delivery companies to distribute toys.
 Each company employs elves from different regions (North Pole, Nordic, Alpine, Arctic).
+Refer to the [tax rates](./TAX_RATES.md).

 You need to add regional tax calculation to the existing invoicing system.